venuswku/CoastSnap/README.md

       ```html
       <Home scrollElement={scrollElement} setScrollElement={setScrollElement} />
       ```
+  - `About.js`: page that tells user more about the implementation of CoastSnap in Santa Cruz.
+    - No required properties.
   - `LocationInfo.js`: page with more information about each Santa Cruz photo location.
-    - No required properties
+    - No required properties.
-      - Uses the URL parameter to figure out which location to display information about
+      - Uses the URL parameter to figure out which location to display information about.
     - Gets location information from `locations.json`
     - Example from `App.js`:
       ```html